strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 ```

-### Handle both JavaScript and TypeScript codebases when starting Strapi programmatically
+### Use both JavaScript and TypeScript codebases when starting Strapi programmatically

-This can be particularly useful when creating CLI tools or developing a plugin.
-To do so, you can use the `@strapi/typescript-utils` package:
+Adding the package `@strapi/typescript-utils` allows for both JavaScript and TypeScript codebases to be used programatically.
+A common use is for creating command line interface tools or developing a plugin.
+Examples of how to incorporate both code bases:

 ```js
 const tsUtils = require('@strapi/typescript-utils');